Josh Server: After All That

 After he and the last cast members of the original All That had left, Server moved on to host Oh Yeah!
 Cartoons for Season 3 in 2000-2001.
-Afterward, he made another guest appearance in a Season 3 episode of 100 Deeds for Eddie McDowd in 2002.
+Afterwards, he made another guest appearance in a Season 3 episode of 100 Deeds for Eddie McDowd in 2002.

-Server returned to All That for its 10th Anniversary special which aired in 2005, reprising a few of his characters.
+Server returned to All That for its 10th-anniversary special which aired in 2005, reprising a few of his characters.
 In 2006, he made a guest appearance in a third season episode of Drake & Josh.

 In 2006, Server began starring in the web series Laugh Out Loud with Kenan Thompson.
 In early 2007, he appeared in a season 3 episode of Ned's Declassified School Survival Guide and an episode of Sam & Cat in 2014.

-He's made several All That reunion-type appearances, such as 2015 New York Comic-Con and a 2018 episode of Wild 'n Out, culminating in recurring in the 2019 revival of All That, along with Denberg, and Mitchell, starting with the season premiere.
+He's made several All That reunion-type appearances, such as 2015 New York Comic Con and a 2018 episode of Wild 'n Out, culminating in recurring in the 2019 revival of All That, along with Denberg, and Mitchell, starting with the season premiere.

 Personal life

 Server was born in Highland Park, Illinois.
 He has a younger sister who was born in 1982.
 He is good friends with all of his castmates on All That, including Kenan Thompson and Kel Mitchell.
 He is also good friends with Nickelodeon series stars Drake Bell, Josh Peck, and Miranda Cosgrove.
-Server had stated in the 1998 collector's guide, All That: Fresh out the Box, that his hobbies include going to the movies, rollerblading, the beach, and working out.
+Server stated in the 1998 collector's guide, All That: Fresh out the Box, that his hobbies include going to the movies, rollerblading, the beach, and working out.
 Server is Jewish.